 What can kids do to help stop global warming?
 How can busy parents respond to the climate change crises while juggling work and taking care of their kids?
 These are real concerns.
-And, global warming is a serious problem that has been proven by science to be caused by humans by the burning of fossil fuels and massive deforestation in the past 200 years.
+However, global warming is a serious problem that has been proven by science to be caused by humans, the burning of fossil fuels, and massive deforestation in the past 200 years.
 This is a big problem with serious consequences that are hurting animals and people today all over the world through loss of wildlife habit and human food production.
-However, I think that anyone can do their part to help stop global warming–even if they are only five years old.
+I believe that anyone can do their part to help stop global warming–even if they are only five years old.
 The photo (above) of a polar bear resting on a piece of melting iceberg is by Norwegian wildlife photographer Arne Navaera.

-We have been coordinating environmental youth community service projects personally and through our non-profit KIRF using the Roots & Shoots service learning model since our kids were in pre-school**.
+We have been coordinating environmental youth community service projects personally and through our non-profit KIRF using the Roots & Shoots service learning model since our kids were in pre-school.
 Each project we have done with kids has been a learning experience and has made a difference.
-I like doing youth service projects is that kids, and young people in general, seem to be more open to change and making a difference.
+I like doing youth service projects with kids and young people because they seem to be more open to change and making a difference.

-Since our first youth service project in 2004 (we participated in the Coastal Cleanup that fall) our kids have gotten older but the qualities of their favorite projects have not changed.
+Since our first youth service project in 2004 (we participated in the fall Coastal Cleanup) our kids have gotten a lot older since then, but the qualities of their favorite projects have not changed.

 Each successful project has these qualities: